Douvi/SlideMenuDovi/README.md

 ## Why an other Slide Menu!!!

-If you want to create a specific Animation, aside the current animations, this lib is made for you :).
+If you want to create a specific Animation, aside the current animations, **SlideMenuDovi** is made for you :).

-## Who use **SlideMenuDovi**
+## How use **SlideMenuDovi**

-First you need to look at **SliderMenuOptions**, that will give you a full list of options (with, opacity, shadow, status bar, etc)
+First you need to look at **SliderMenuOptions**, this structure will give you a full list of options (width, opacity, shadow, status bar, etc)

 ```
 public struct SliderMenuOptions {
-    // you will define the left side
+    // Define the left side
     public static var leftViewWidth: CGFloat = 242.0
     public static var leftBezelWidth: CGFloat = 16.0
     public static var leftPanFromBezel: Bool = true

-    // you will define the right side
+    // Define the right side
     public static var rightViewWidth: CGFloat = 242.0
     public static var rightBezelWidth: CGFloat = 16.0
     public static var rightPanFromBezel: Bool = true

-    // the type of animation
+    // Type of animation
     public static var animationType: SliderMenuAnimation = SliderMenuAnimationDefault()

-    // The menu will not open or close under X pixel
+    // Menu will open or close only after passing this value
     public static var pointOfNoReturnWidth: CGFloat = 44.0

-    // opacity between the MainViewController and the Menu (Left or Right)
+    // Opacity of the view between the MainViewController and the Menu (Left or Right)
     public static var contentViewOpacity: CGFloat = 0.0

-    // The sliding view will be set with a shadow
+    // Sliding view will be set with a shadow
     public static var shadowOpacity: CGFloat = 1.0
     public static var shadowRadius: CGFloat = 12
     public static var shadowOffset: CGSize = CGSizeMake(0,0)
     public static var shadowColor: UIColor = UIColor.blackColor()

+    // Animation duration
     public static var animationDuration: CGFloat = 0.4

-    // status bar options
+    // Status bar options
     public static var hideStatusBar: Bool = false
     public static var showsStatusBarBackground: Bool = false
     public static var statusBarBackgroundColor: UIColor = UIColor.clearColor()
 }
 ```

-Then you need to override **SliderMenuViewController** like that
+Then you need to override **SliderMenuViewController** like this:

 ```
+import SlideMenuDovi

 class YourRootViewController: SliderMenuViewController {

   override func viewDidLoad() {